SuperEagleX/Final-Year-Project/README.md

-# PhishGuard — Phishing Simulation & Security Awareness Training Platform
+# PhishNet — Phishing Simulation & Security Awareness Training Platform

-PhishGuard is a web-based platform that allows organizations to run controlled phishing simulations against their employees, track engagement metrics, and deliver security awareness training — all from a single admin dashboard.
+PhishNet is a web-based platform that allows organizations to run controlled phishing simulations against their employees, track engagement metrics, and deliver security awareness training — all from a single admin dashboard.

 ---